 My daughter gets really bored with plain play dough.
 Not that there’s anything wrong with it, but she’ll just play with it for a minute and then be like “eh”.
 So, to make it more interesting, I like to set up fun invitations to play with our play dough recipes, a little “here’s something fun” that she can do that’s more cool than just a lump of dough on the counter.
-This week, it was a Pumpkin Patch Mud Pie Invitation to Play.
+This week, it was a Super Fun and Simple Muddy Pumpkin Patch Invitation to Play.
 I know, right.
 What kid wouldn’t love a little pumpkin patch in which to make mud pies?!
 So, we’re having fun with this–probably for a couple of days, she loves it so much.
 Although, she did discover that the pumpkins are really yummy, so there may not be so many pumpkins left in our pumpkin patch by tomorrow….

-- 1 batch Hot Chocolate Play Dough (get the recipe here)
+- 1 batch Hot Chocolate Play Dough

-- Play colander (if you have it)
+- Play colander (paid link)

 - Baking dish